TomasCavataio/RS-HIS-Backend/README.md

 It consumes MongoDB data, stored in Atlas cloud.

-This backend is deployed in heroku, and the frontend it's on github pages, sou you'll be able to use the project by clicking here: https://tomascavataio.github.io/RS-HIS/
+This backend is deployed on heroku, and the frontend it's on github pages, sou you'll be able to use the project by clicking here: https://tomascavataio.github.io/RS-HIS/

 You can create your own user, or if you want to you can use this one to login